What Girl Scouts Do

 As a Cadette, girls might:

-- Choose an issue they care about, then do something to make a difference as part of a Girl Scout Leadership Journey
+- Choose an issue they care about, then do something to make a difference as part of a leadership Journey

 - Earn the Silver Award, the highest award a Cadette can attain